fernandozuher/fernandozuher/README.md

 ...in HackerRank and Codility websites.

-I solve one programming puzzle (10 times = 10 languages) each day, 6-7 days a week.
-Yeah, it is not easy to remember their functioning if I don't practice regularly and a bit everyday :-)
+I solve one programming puzzle a day in 10 different ways (10 languages).
+Yeah, it is not easy to remember their functioning if I don't practice a bit regularly. ;-)

 As for the human languages, I speak fluently: Portuguese and English.
 More or less (less) Spanish.
 I understand Italian much more than I speak.
 And I can pretend some Lebanese arabic if I have the opportunity, ya zalame.